Fountain Hills, Arizona: Events

-The town hosts a number of events each year at Fountain Park, including three large art fairs: the Spring Fountain Festival of Fine Arts and Crafts and the Fall Fountain Festival of Fine Arts and Crafts, both presented by the Fountain Hills Chamber of Commerce, and the Thunderbird Artists' Fountain Hills Fine Art Festival.
+The town hosts a number of events each year at Fountain Park, including three large art fairs: the Spring Fountain Festival of Fine Arts and Crafts and the Fall Fountain Festival of Fine Arts and Crafts, both presented by the Fountain Hills Chamber of Commerce.
 Each year, the town hosts a St. Patrick's Day celebration in which the town's fountain is dyed green.
-Other signature events include a 4th of July celebration, an annual Music Fest, Irish Fest, and Concours in the Hills — a car show which featured over 1,000 vehicles and 50,000 attendees in February 2023.
+The Greening of the Fountain tradition began in 1979.
+Other signature events include a 4 July celebration, an annual Music Fest, Irish Fest, and Concours in the Hills — a car show which featured over 1,000 vehicles and 50,000 attendees in February 2024.

 Arts

 Fountain Hills is home to one of the largest public art collections in Arizona.
 The art collection, which features over 150 pieces, is part of a partnership between the Town of Fountains Hills and the Public Art Committee of the Fountain Hills Cultural and Civic Association.
 Art is a significant part of the Town's heritage.
 The eight fountains along the Avenue of the Fountains were the beginning of the public art collection.
 Bronze sculptures and fountains with Community Profile themes ranging from the whimsical to the serious dot the streets and adorn the public buildings, plazas and parks.
 The collection also contains a wide variety of other art types and media, including paintings, stone, photography and metals.
 Residents and visitors are invited to wander the streets or take the "Art Walk" guided tour.

 Fountain Hills Theater is a performing arts venue entering its 28th season and offering over 16 productions a year to local communities as well as performing an arts education year-round for youth.